Complaint and Grievance Procedure Overview

 The College encourages individuals to discuss issues and attempt to work out differences in a non-confrontational manner.
 This informal process is defined as the verbal discussion between the student and the staff or faculty member most closely associated with the concern.
 The informal process is intended to encourage a satisfactory resolution to a complaint at the earliest possible time; however, the informal process is not a mandatory step in order to access the formal process.

-The Student Life Coordinator on each campus is the designated ombudsman for each campus.
+The Associate Dean of Student Success and Support is the designated college-wide ombudsman.
 The ombudsman is not directly involved in any formal complaint or grievance process, but will be available to inform the student on his rights and College processes for informal or formal complaint and grievance procedure.
-The Student Life Coordiantor will report such activities directly to the Vice President of Academic/Student Affairs as designee of the President.
 The Equity Officer is the designated ombudsman for staff, faculty and adjuncts.

 Written Student Complaints

 Eastern Florida State College provides a process whereby a student can submit a complaint or a concern, in writing, to be addressed by the appropriate college official.
 The procedure broadly defines the kinds of issues that can be addressed using the process and details the steps leading to a resolution.
 Students have the right to seek resolution on academic, administrative or student services related concerns through formal and informal processes.
-Students can also use the EFSC Student Complaint form to submit a complaint to a Campus Associate Provost or Dean following the instructions on the form.
+Students can also use the EFSC Student Complaint form to submit a complaint to Dr. Sharon Cronk-Raby, Associate Dean, STEM and Business or their Program Dean following the instructions on the form.

 A written complaint is defined as any written correspondence, including emails, but does not include concerns received verbally.

 - The informal process for written student complaint is a direct review and resolution by the College representative with the best knowledge of the situation.
-Students are encouraged to resolve their academic concerns directly with their faculty member, their administrative concerns with the Office of the Associate Provost/Dean on their respective campus, student services related concerns with the Student Life Coordinator or Director, Campus Admissions and Records, and financial aid concerns with the financial aid office.
+Students are encouraged to resolve their academic concerns directly with their faculty member, their administrative concerns with the Associate Dean, STEM and Business; student services related concerns with the Associate Dean of Student Life; and Campus Admissions and Records, and financial aid concerns with the Financial Aid Office.

 - Concerns related to potential discrimination or equity are first addressed by the equity officer.
 Procedure 200 addresses equity and discrimination concerns.